-More specific basic clinical objectives include developing the ability to properly order a given test with knowledge as to its indications and economics, the ability to interpret the test, to apply results of the test to the clinical problem at hand and to recognize the limitations of a given procedure.
-Should an individual desire to actually perform such procedures in the future, he or she should also be able to establish technical expertise and develop sufficient technical knowledge of the equipment necessary to perform the procedure.
+Specific clinical objectives include developing the ability to properly order a given test with knowledge as to its indications and economics, the ability to interpret the test, to apply results of the test to the clinical problem at hand and to recognize the limitations of a given procedure.
+Should an individual desire to perform such procedures in the future, he or she will also be able to establish technical expertise and develop sufficient technical knowledge of the equipment necessary to perform the procedure.

 Clinical fellowship in cardiovascular medicine

 The Cardiovascular Fellowship at The Ohio State University Wexner Medical Center offers extensive in-depth clinical training as well as a broad program in basic and clinical research, which provides many opportunities for a career in academic cardiology.
 The program provides sufficient training to achieve board eligibility within the specialty of cardiovascular medicine.
 Additional training in several subspecialty areas of cardiology such as interventional cardiology, advanced electrophysiology, heart failure or cardiac transplantation are also available.
 Separate applications are required for advanced training.